jack2015/skin-PLiHD/README.md

 # skin-PLiHD
-skin for the OPENPLi image
+skin for the OPENPLI image